suchetkapoorcap/PIRLIS/README.md

 # PIRLIS
-To build AI agents that will automate the analysis of the PIRLS dataset, transforming complex data into accessible, user-friendly insights
+To build AI agents that will automate the analysis of the PIRLS dataset, transforming complex data into accessible, user-friendly insights.